AfrahSaud36/Task1-LedMatrix/README.md

 # Task1-LedMatrix
-Design 5*5 led matrix circuit using a resistor
+Design 5*5 led matrix circuit using 25 led, one resistor and an arduino